Eudaimonia Partners LLC Acquires 385 Shares of Nucor Co. (NYSE:NUE)

 Eudaimonia Partners LLC boosted its holdings in shares of Nucor Co.
 (NYSE:NUE) by 3.3% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 11,940 shares of the basic materials company’s stock after purchasing an additional 385 shares during the period.
 Eudaimonia Partners LLC’s holdings in Nucor were worth $1,145,000 as of its most recent SEC filing.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, November 10th.
-Investors of record on Thursday, September 30th will be paid a $0.405 dividend.
-This represents a $1.62 dividend on an annualized basis and a yield of 1.65%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, November 10th.
+Stockholders of record on Thursday, September 30th will be issued a $0.405 dividend.
+This represents a $1.62 annualized dividend and a dividend yield of 1.65%.
 The ex-dividend date is Wednesday, September 29th.
-Nucor’s payout ratio is presently 48.50%.
+Nucor’s dividend payout ratio (DPR) is 48.50%.

 In related news, CFO James D. Frias sold 5,736 shares of the company’s stock in a transaction on Monday, July 26th.
 The shares were sold at an average price of $96.63, for a total value of $554,269.68.
 Following the completion of the transaction, the chief financial officer now directly owns 313,385 shares of the company’s stock, valued at approximately $30,282,392.55.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, insider Michael D. Keller sold 3,431 shares of the company’s stock in a transaction on Friday, August 13th.
-The stock was sold at an average price of $127.40, for a total transaction of $437,109.40.
+Also, EVP Allen C. Behr sold 6,103 shares of the company’s stock in a transaction on Wednesday, August 11th.
+The stock was sold at an average price of $123.28, for a total transaction of $752,377.84.
+Following the completion of the transaction, the executive vice president now directly owns 44,891 shares of the company’s stock, valued at $5,534,162.48.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 139,814 shares of company stock valued at $15,115,839.
-Company insiders own 0.71% of the company’s stock.
+Insiders sold a total of 139,814 shares of company stock valued at $15,115,839 in the last three months.
+0.71% of the stock is owned by company insiders.

 NUE has been the subject of a number of research analyst reports.
-Seaport Global Securities initiated coverage on shares of Nucor in a research note on Monday, August 23rd.
-They issued a “buy” rating and a $130.00 target price for the company.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Nucor from $100.00 to $130.00 and gave the company a “hold” rating in a research note on Wednesday, September 15th.
-They noted that the move was a valuation call.
-Argus lifted their target price on shares of Nucor from $110.00 to $140.00 and gave the company a “buy” rating in a research note on Tuesday, August 24th.
-Seaport Res Ptn reiterated a “buy” rating on shares of Nucor in a research note on Monday, August 23rd.
-Finally, Credit Suisse Group restated a “buy” rating and issued a $142.00 price objective on shares of Nucor in a research report on Friday, September 17th.
+The Goldman Sachs Group cut shares of Nucor from a “buy” rating to a “neutral” rating and cut their target price for the company from $123.00 to $108.00 in a research note on Wednesday.
+Credit Suisse Group reiterated a “buy” rating and issued a $142.00 target price on shares of Nucor in a research note on Friday, September 17th.
+Seaport Res Ptn restated a “buy” rating on shares of Nucor in a research report on Monday, August 23rd.
+Argus boosted their price objective on shares of Nucor from $110.00 to $140.00 and gave the stock a “buy” rating in a research report on Tuesday, August 24th.
+Finally, Morgan Stanley boosted their price objective on shares of Nucor from $95.00 to $101.00 and gave the stock an “equal weight” rating in a research report on Monday, June 14th.
 Eight research analysts have rated the stock with a hold rating, four have issued a buy rating and one has issued a strong buy rating to the stock.
 Based on data from MarketBeat.com, Nucor has an average rating of “Hold” and an average price target of $102.25.

 About Nucor